 Charles Walton (1999) teaches at Morehouse College in Georgia.

 C.J.
 Waterman (2011) is the founder of Wheelchair Party Press.
 He has published a chapbook of poetry, Unstoppable Citizen (The Chapbook, 2010), and had selections of his project I Blew Up a Regional Airport published in Lamination Colony.
 Along with a selection from “week” published by Extended Play Magazine, his work has appeared in Everyday Genius, SCUD, Tarpaulin Sky, Similar Peaks, Deluge, Metazen, and Gobbet.

-Stephanie White (2009) continues her Ph.D. in Composition and Rhetoric at the University of Wisconsin-Madison, where she also worked at the community writing assistance program.
+Stephanie White (2009) completed her PhD in composition and rhetoric at the University of Wisconsin-Madison, where she also worked at the community writing assistance program.
 She is currently an instructional developer at the Centre for Teaching Excellence, University of Waterloo.
 She published an interview with Mary Karr in the Winter/Spring 2009 issue of Notre Dame Review and has had creative work published in both The Bend and DIAGRAM.
 She was a 2009 Discovered Voices Nominee.

-Timothy Worrall (1995) Timothy Worrall died on January 10, 2015.
+Timothy Worrall (1995) passed away on January 10, 2015.
 He taught at Trinity Valley School in Fort Worth, Texas.

-Christina Yu (2008) is a Marketing Manager at Knewton, a global leader in adaptive learning technology.
-She is a part-time MBA candidate at NYU Stern School of Business, specializing in Marketing, Strategy, Media Entertainment & Technology, where she also holds a teaching fellowship in Corporate & Competitive Strategy.
+Christina Yu (Y-Eisenberg) (2008) is the head of Marketing and Learning Science Platforms at McGraw-Hill Education.
 Her story “A Literary Affair” was included in Amazon’s Day One story subscription series.
-Yu has fiction published or forthcoming in New Letters, Fence, Gargoyle, Indiana Review, Chicago Quarterly Review, Painted Bride Quarterly, New Delta Review, BOMB online, and the anthology Robert Olen Butler Prize Stories.
+Yu has fiction published in New Letters, Fence, Gargoyle, Indiana Review, Chicago Quarterly Review, Painted Bride Quarterly, New Delta Review, BOMB online, and the anthology Robert Olen Butler Prize Stories.
 Her fiction has been nominated and cited for several Best American anthologies.